alteredscript/alteredscript.github.io/_tabs/about.md

 But it's not all sunshine and roses, and there are some very real problems I am encountering in life, which I write about in this blog.
 My hope is that through writing I can organise my thoughts and draw conclusions about the various topics I write about, such as health and productivity.
 It is a selfish endeavour really, but one that might enable some of my audience to feel like they are not alone.

-If any of the articles are of interest to you and you would like to discuss further, please feel free to contact me using the social links on this page.
+If any of the articles are of interest to you and you would like to discuss further, please feel free to contact me using the social links in the navigation bar.